Bríd Mahon: Career

 The staff of the Commission were not considered civil service employees until a government ruling in 1959.
 Mahon was appointed to serve as the negotiator on behalf of the Commission's staff with the Department of Education and Finance to resolve their grievances on pay and pensions.
 The negotiations to convert the staff to civil servants was not concluded until 1965 and pension negotiations were on-going throughout the decade.
 Mahon served as the office manager, though from 1966 her title was "Secretary and Publications Officer", of the Commission until it was disbanded in 1970.

 In 1971, she was appointed as a senior research lecturer at the University College Dublin in the Folklore Department.
 Mahon later taught at University of California at both the Berkeley and Los Angeles campuses.

 Mahon's studies on food evaluated not only the history of what was eaten in Ireland, but also the superstitions surrounding various festivals and food.
-Author Kate Cone, described Mahon's 1991 book, Land of Milk and Honey: The Story of Traditional Irish Food and Drink as the "seminal book on the history of Irish food" and Rhona Richman Kenneally, former Chair of Concordia University's Department of Design and Computation Arts called Mahon one of the "trailblazing" experts on Irish Food.
+Author Kate Cone, described Mahon's 1991 book, Land of Milk and Honey: The Story of Traditional Irish Food and Drink as the "seminal book on the history of Irish food" and Rhona Richman Kenneally, former Chair of Concordia University's Department of Design and Computation Arts, called Mahon one of the "trailblazing" experts on Irish food.
 The book provided insight into how rich and varied the diet of common people was in the 17th century before industrialisation and land reforms brought about the Great Famine.

 In 1998, Mahon wrote her memoirs, including many anecdotes about the work of the Commission.
 One story she relayed involved Walt Disney.
 In 1946, he contacted the Commission seeking ideas for a story on leprechauns.
 Though Séamus Ó Duilearga, director of the Commission, tried to interest Disney in more heroic folk figures, he was unsuccessful.
 In 1959, Darby O'Gill and the Little People premiered in Dublin and members of the commission who had helped gather information for the film, including Mahon, were given tickets to attend.
-Later, when Mahon's book The Search for the Tinker Chief (Figgis, 1968) became a juvenile fiction bestseller, it was optioned by Disney.
+Later, when her book The Search for the Tinker Chief (Figgis, 1968) became a juvenile fiction bestseller, it was optioned by Disney.